 The construction activity will not affect water levels at Island Lake Reservoir.
 Water levels are dependent on spring snowmelt and rains, and the gate replacement project will allow for normal reservoir operations to capture that runoff into the reservoir.

 During construction, Minnesota Power encourages the public to use other recreation areas and boat launches it operates on Island Lake Reservoir:

-- Abbott Road boat launch – Abbot Road.
+Abbott Road boat launch – Abbott Road (Temporarily Closed).

 - Hideaway boat launch and picnic area – 4172 Andler Road.

 - Island Lake Park pavilion, picnic area and beach. – 7180 Rice Lake Road.
 The Island Lake Park facilities are designed to be accessible to people with disabilities.

 A map of Island Lake Reservoir and its recreation sites is available at http://www.boulderlake.org/documents/maps/Island Rec sites.pdf.

 Five cast iron sluice gates at the Island Lake Main Dam are being replaced.
 The gates allow dam operators to control the discharge of water from the dam’s outlet structure.
 Original to the construction of the dam in 1914 and 1915, the gates are nearing the end of their service life.

 Island Lake Reservoir is part of Minnesota Power’s hydroelectric system and provides water for wintertime energy generation at Minnesota Power’s downstream hydroelectric generating stations— Knife Falls, Scanlon, Thomson, and Fond du Lac.
 The reservoir also provides water regulation to help mitigate high downstream flows and water for recreational opportunities and aquatic habitat in the reservoir and downstream.

 Please note: Minnesota Power will continue to bill you for your property taxes in April and September just as we have always done.